 Revegetation will occur within the same growing season when topsoil placement is completed to avoid any soil loss via erosion.
-Seed drill machine or standard farming equipment will be used for maximum germination success.
+Hydro seeders will be used for maximum germination and erosion control success.
 Species mix, seeding rates and composition will be determined by assessing the surrounding lands during the time of reclamation and will be supported by the approval received in writing from the landowner.
 Currently, the land is used for native pasture, tame pasture and hay.